go-recordkeeper/go-recordkeeper/deploy/README.md

 ## First deploy
 ```
 ./generate-secret-key.sh
-docker-compose build
+docker compose build
-docker-compose run django ./manage.py migrate
+docker compose run django ./manage.py migrate
-docker-compose run django ./manage.py createsuperuser
+docker compose run django ./manage.py createsuperuser
-docker-compose up -d
+docker compose up -d
 ```

 ## Redeploying
 ```
-docker-compose stop
+docker compose stop
 git submodule update --remote
 # If any new pip packages are required
-docker-compose build --no-cache
+docker compose build --no-cache
 # If any database schema changes were made
-docker-compose run django ./manage.py migrate
+docker compose run django ./manage.py migrate
-docker-compose up -d
+docker compose up -d
 ```

 ## systemd
-Rather than using `docker-compose up -d` to start a backup process, you can instead use the included systemd service.
+Rather than using `docker compose up -d` to start a backup process, you can instead use the included systemd service.
 This has the advantage of automatically restarting the service should it crash, and starting the service automatically when the server boots.

 ```
 # Install the goban.service file to /etc/systemd/system/